osuTitanic/clients/README.md

 **For any legal issues with this repository, please contact me at [contact@lekuru.xyz](mailto:contact@lekuru.xyz)!**

 ## Tested Versions
+ - b20141109.14cuttingedge (cutting edge, version with bugged intro, has triangles that you can use custom color when you gonna drop png file to osu window)
  - b20140909.11cuttingedge (test version, client had a restartloop)
  - b20130606.1
  - b20130303